-Table 13.85 Ezakheni WTP outlet/pump station meters (Umgeni Water 2018: 13).
+Table 13.86Ezakheni WTP outlet/pump station meters (Umgeni Water 2018: 13).

-Description of the Meter Meter Flowrate (m3/hr) Strap-On Meter Flowrate (m3/hr) Aasvoëlkop new pipeline (500 dia) 0 (meter not working) 630 Aasvoëlkop old pipeline (400 dia) 0 (meter not working) 331 Abattoir pipeline 738.26 621
+Description of the Meter Meter Flowrate (m 3 /hr) Strap-On Meter Flowrate (m 3 /hr) Aasvoëlkop new pipeline (500 dia) 0 (meter not working) 630 Aasvoëlkop old pipeline (400 dia) 0 (meter not working) 331 Abattoir pipeline 738.26 621

-^{}Confirmed by UW Operations (Linda Vezi) on 31 March 2020
+Confirmed by UW Operations (Linda Vezi) on 31 March 2020

-Table 13.86 Aasvoëlkop Command Reservoir outlet
+Table 13.87Aasvoëlkop Command Reservoir outlet

-Description of the Meter Meter Flowrate (m3/hr) Strap-On Meter Flowrate (m3/hr) Aasvoëlkop Reservoir outlet 693.7 0
+Description of the Meter Meter Flowrate (m 3 /hr) Strap-On Meter Flowrate (m 3 /hr) Aasvoëlkop Reservoir outlet 693.7 0

-^{}Confirmed by UW Operations (Linda Vezi) on 31 March 2020
+Confirmed by UW Operations (Linda Vezi) on 31 March 2020

-The Ezakheni WTP generally operates above design capacity.
+The Ezakheni WTP generally operates above design capacity, year on year.
 This is as a result of growth in water demand in the Ezakheni area, the addition of the Driefontein and Matiwanaskop areas to this supply node and, most notably, the high water losses in the supply system.

 It is not sound operating practice to continuously operate the WTP at or above full capacity as it prevents and impedes scheduled maintenance on the filters, clarifiers and auxiliary equipment.
-The output of the plant was reduced at times in an effort to improve and maintain the water quality, and so that necessary repairs and maintenance could be undertaken.
+Prior to June 2021, the output of the plant was reduced at times in an effort to improve and maintain the water quality, and so that necessary repairs and maintenance could be undertaken.